The wisdom hierarchy

 Only the 70 % confidence interval of 1,24 - 1,82 is clearly positive.
 Thus for the majority of persons with Sun in Aries, some more aggressiveness could be expected.
 One can speak in terms of Sun in Aries being found more often in the ADB, but not that much more often to be really predictive.

-The more exact binomial risk of 2,78 % did not meet the 2,5 % criterion and that surprised the ADB Research Group, as most of the ADB editors were astrologers.
-So we expected some confirmation bias to happen in this category: An ADB editor seemingly just by chance finding and reporting on an aggressive person with a Sun or Ascendant in Aries, but at the same time seeing more often what an in astrological symbolism believing astrologer was expected to see.
+The more exact binomial risk of 2,78 % did not even meet the 2,5 % criterion and that surprised the ADB Research Group, as most of the ADB editors were biased astrologers.
+So we expected confirmation bias to happen in this category: An ADB editor seemingly just by chance finding and reporting on an aggressive person with a Sun or Ascendant in Aries, but at the same time seeing more often what an in astrological symbolism believing astrologer was expected to see.
 So, for Sun in Aries we expected to see less systemic underreporting as was seen in other ADB categories.

 The art of synthesis